emily1618/Data-Portfolio/Live-Case-Study/README.md

 Just some random things now...

-This is an ongoing business problem a current non-profit organization is dealing with.
+This is an ongoing business problem a current non-profit organization is facing now.

 Data: Real utility assistance program data in Harris County, TX.